 Created in 1637, The Burying Point cemetery beside the memorial is pretty much as old as American cemeteries get.
 In it are buried a couple historical notables including a Mayflower passenger and John Hathorne, one of the villains of the witch trial hysteria and great-a-few-times grandfather of the already mentioned Nathaniel Hawthorne.
 The cemetery is small, open, and filled with those thin tombstones popular in those times, many of which feature that classic winged skull motif that looks like an Edward Gorey doodle.

 Throughout my meanderings about the town, I do go into gift shops.
 They’re everywhere in Salem.
-One of the better places for it, though, is the Essex Street Pedestrian Mall, which, in addition to stores, has various tented vendors lining the streets during Haunted Happenings.
-It was here that I first discovered Mead, which has since become a favorite liquor of mine on a list that’s becoming so long that the word favorite has started to lose its meaning.
+One of the better places for it is the Essex Street Pedestrian Mall, which, in addition to stores, has various tented vendors and street performers lining the way during Haunted Happenings.
+It was here that I first discovered mead, which has since become a favorite liquor of mine on a list that’s becoming so long that the word favorite has started to lose its meaning.

 At the end of this lane is the Bewitched statue, sponsored by the cable channel TV Land in its ongoing quest to make classic TV more permanent than it should be.
 Now, I absolutely (and I don’t use this word lightly) dislike the statue.
 I’m not totally sure why.
 Maybe it’s because it’s a horrible likeness of Elizabeth Montgomery, who I think I had a crush on when I watched the show in summer syndication as a child.
 Maybe I expected her to be dressed as a witch instead of a house dress for purposes of enstatuation.
 Maybe it’s the cheesy-looking textures of the statue.
 Or maybe it’s because the entire thing looks like it should be a weather-vane than a statue.